RaynetEALM/RayVentoryCatalog/README.md

 ### Usage
 The default configuration consists of the following containers:
-* A database powered by mongoDB
+* A database powered by MongoDB
 * A message queue powered by RabbitMQ
 * A file storage powered by min.io
 * A container with frontend and backend for the catalog